BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 /home/{username}

-This means, you are now working in the home directory, which is located under your ID.
-The directory that will be the first directory when you log-in.
-You can also avoid writing the full path by using ~ in front of your username or simply. ~
+This means you are now working in the home directory, located under your username.
+You can also avoid writing the full path by using ~ in front of your username, or simply ~.

 mkdir

-To create a directory, mkdir make directory can be used. $ mkdir
+To create a directory, the mkdir (make directory) command can be used.

 $ mkdir bch709_test

-Unlike PC/Mac folders, here you can have space in different way (some special characters are okay).
-You can also specify the path where you want to create your new folder.
+Unlike PC/Mac folders, Unix allows spaces in directory names, using special characters.
+You can also specify the path where you want to create the new folder:

 $ mkdir bch709\ test